 A bonding and white filling procedure never requires an anaesthetic.
-But the physician will clean the tooth surface of all debris and tartar so that the bonding can be effective as possible.
+But the dentist will clean the tooth surface of all debris and tartar so that the bonding can be effective as possible.

 Based on the colour of the surrounding teeth, the dentist will select the best white as the composite.
-The dentist will then etch the tooth surface with a specific gel, which will assist the bonding agent well.
-The dentist will apply the bonding agent in three layers while the curing light continues harden the installed composite.
+The dentist will then etch the tooth surface with a specific gel, which will assist the bonding agent.
+The dentist will apply the bonding agent in three layers while the curing light continues to harden the installed composite.